 “If you want peace, work for justice.”

-This famous quote comes from Pope Paul VI’s address for the Day of Peace in 1972, and these words ring out with the strength of truth to the present day.
+This famous quote comes from Pope Paul VI’s address for the Day of Peace in 1972, and touches on the important connection between peace and justice.
+As we are faced with many challenges that threaten peace and justice in our present day, the words of Pope Paul still ring out with the strength of truth.

-Peace and justice are also grand words.
+Peace and justice are also global words.
 They express something we look for in the world at large.
+We long to see them present in global economies and societies.
 We want the whole world to be at peace and the whole world to operate in justice.

 Why do these concepts seem inextricably linked?
 Let’s explore the meaning and relationship between these key concepts and look at some of the ways peace and justice are violated in the world today.